py2ai/py2ai.github.io/_posts/2024-05-26-Make-a-simple-chess-game-in-python.md

 title: Building a Simple Chess Game in Python
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  make a chess game in python
+description:  make a chess game in python
 ---

 In this tutorial, we'll create a basic chess game using Python.
 The game will have a simple text-based interface where players can input their moves.
 We'll explain the code step by step, focusing on how the ChessBoard class works and how the game logic is implemented.